Resource

 Symptoms of heat stroke include:

 Heat stroke is a medical emergency.
 Seek medical attention immediately at an emergency room or urgent care centre.
-Call 911 if necessary.
-While waiting for help, cool the person right away by moving them to a cool space if possible, and apply cool water to large areas of the skin (cool bath, shower, or wet their clothes).
+Call 9-1-1 if necessary.
+While waiting for help, cool the person right away by moving them to a cool space if possible.
+Quickly begin by putting ice packs against their body and/or cooling their body with cool water, e.g. dampen their clothes, apply wet towels, provide a cool sponge bath or shower.
+Continue applying cooling measures and watch them until 9-1-1 or medical personnel arrive.

 Protect yourself and others from heat